metabrainz/musicbrainz-server/INSTALL.md

     For normal operation, the server only needs to connect from one or two OS users (whoever your web server/crontabs run as), to one database (the MusicBrainz Database), as one PostgreSQL user.
 The PostgreSQL database name and user name are given in DBDefs.pm (look for the `READWRITE` key).

-For example, if you run your web server and crontabs as "www-user", and you have kept the default PostgreSQL user name ("musicbrainz"), the following configuration recipe may prove useful:
+    For example, if you run your web server and crontabs as "www-user" and you have kept the default PostgreSQL user name ("musicbrainz"), you could set up that user by changing your PostgreSQL configuration (the location of the PostegreSQL config varies depending on your operating ystem; in Ubuntu it's usually /etc/postgresql/{version}/main/):

-        # in pg_hba.conf (Note: The order of lines is important!):
+    1. Add this line in pg_hba.conf (Note: The order of the columns is important!):

            local    musicbrainz_db    musicbrainz    ident    map=mb_map

-        # in pg_ident.conf:
+    2. Add this line in pg_ident.conf:

            mb_map    www-user    musicbrainz

-    Alternatively, if you are running a server for development purposes and don't require any special access permissions, the following configuration in pg_hba.conf will suffice (make sure to insert this line before any other permissions):
+    Alternatively, if you are running a server for development purposes and don't require any special access permissions, only adding this line in pg_hba.conf will suffice (make sure to insert it before any other permissions):

         local   all    all    trust

     Note that a running PostgreSQL will pick up changes to configuration files only when being told so via a `HUP` signal (or by using pg_ctlcluster, specifying `reload` as action).
+Alternatively, in Ubuntu you can restart PostgreSQL by using:

+        sudo /etc/init.d/postgresql restart

     You do not need to create the PostgreSQL user ("musicbrainz", or whatever name you configured in DBDefs.pm) yourself; the next step will do so